 It took me a few months after graduating with my master's degree to fully realize that I wanted a research career, one as a professor and researcher in academia.
 This way I could work to help improve not just those digital libraries, web sites, and information systems that I was personally involved with, but also those created, managed, and improved by other information professionals.
 Contributing to the field through research, teaching, and service was what I felt I should be doing, so I applied (and was accepted!) to pursue my doctoral degree in Information Studies at FSU in August 2009.
 I completed my dissertation and graduated with my PhD five years later in August 2014.

-After two semesters as an Adjunct Professor at FSU, I am now an Assistant Professor at the University of Alberta School of Library and Information Studies.
+After two semesters as an Adjunct Professor at FSU, I am now an Assistant Professor at the University of Alberta [School of Library and Information Studies](NaN.

 Current and future plans

-As I refined my research interests throughout my doctoral degree, and as I begin my career as an assistant professor, I have come to focus on studies of information and information behaviour within and around the social and sociotechnical contexts of information and communication technologies (ICTs).
-My particular and emerging focus, from a social informatics perspective, is on the practice and support of information and knowledge sharing across the boundaries that may exist between communities (especially online), and the roles that boundary-spanning individuals and ICTs play in such sociotechnical practices.
+As I refined my research interests throughout my doctoral degree and my career as an assistant professor, I have come to focus on studies of information and information behaviour / practices within and around the social and sociotechnical contexts of information and communication technologies (ICTs).
+My particular and emerging focus, from a social informatics perspective, is on the practice and support of information sharing across the boundaries that may exist between communities (especially online), and the roles that boundary-spanning individuals and ICTs play in such sociotechnical practices.
 My broader research agenda and experiences have also included research on digital libraries, scientific collaboration, social media, social question-and-answering (Q&A) services, and other ICTs, and I continue to be interested in social and community theories in LIS.
-I believe that studying collaborative information behaviour around the contexts of a variety of ICTs can have wide-ranging benefits for research in LIS and cognate areas.
+I believe that studying collaborative information behaviour and practices around the contexts of a variety of ICTs can have wide-ranging benefits for research in LIS and cognate areas.

-I also endeavour to teach in the areas of information behaviour, information technology, social informatics, social media, research methods, and/or information organization, at both the graduate and undergraduate levels.
+I also teach in the areas of information behaviour and practices, information technology, social informatics, and social media at the graduate levels, and have experience with teaching undergraduates in the past.
 I hope to integrate research—in both theory and practice—and teaching together for the benefit of students.
 Finally, I intend to continue my service to the library and information science community and to my institution, particularly in ways that enhance the research and teaching of myself and others.